usnistgov/BF/content/en/Info/BF Classes/_MEM/MUS.md

 	</tr>
 	<tr>
 			<td>   Dangling Pointer </td>
-	<td>Dangling Pointer fault/error – Still holds the address of its successfully deallocated object (e.g., a pointer to a freed heap object or a returned by a function address of a stack object).</td>
+	<td>Dangling Pointer fault/error – Still holds the address of its successfully deallocated object (e.g., a pointer to a freed heap object or address of a stack object returned by a function).</td>
 	</tr>
 	<tr>
 			<td>   Untrusted Pointer </td>